 Sometimes a market leader becomes so dominant that people begin using the brand name as a generic word for the product.
 For example someone will say “can you pass me a Kleenex?” even when the box of tissues has a different brand name on it.
 This is also true for Band-Aid, Jello, Velcro, and so on.
 When this happens it really cements a company’s position as the leader.

-4. Instead of fighting established leaders, create a new product category you can be first in
+4. Create a new product category you can be first in

 Everyone is interested in what’s new.
 Few people are interested in what’s better.